tesseract-ocr/tessdoc/FAQ.md

 ## Training

-### How do I train Tesseract 4.0.0 LSTM Engine?
+### How do I train Tesseract LSTM Engine?

 Tesseract can be trained to recognize other languages or finetune existing language models.
 See [Tesseract Wiki Training Tesseract 4.00](TrainingTesseract-4.00.md) page for information on training the LSTM engine.

-Please note that currently LSTM training is only supported using synthetic images created using a UTF-8 training text and unicode fonts to render the text.
+Please note that `tesstrain.sh` and `tesstrain.py` only support training using synthetic images created using a UTF-8 training text and Unicode fonts to render the text.
+Training from scanned images and transcription is supported via [tesstrain makefile](https://github.com/tesseract-ocr/tesstrain).

 ## pdf